Service Overrides

 Your application is made up of many "services", whether they're things like file storage, sessions, authentication, or one of the many others provided by Laravel.
 Sometimes these services aren't part of the core Laravel installation, things like Fortify, Livewire, Inertia or Filament.
 Whatever they are, they aren't going to understand your application out of the box, and they're definitely not going to support your multitenancy functionality.

 This is where the service override comes in.
 Service overrides are similar to service providers, except they're specific to the lifecycle of Sprout, as well as that of a tenant.
-They are called when the current tenant changes, allowing them to set up for the new tenant, as well as clean up after the previous.
+They’re called when the current tenant changes, allowing them to set up for the new tenant, as well as clean up after the previous.
 They can also optionally be bootable, which means they have actions to perform once Laravel has booted.

 Configuring Overrides